Brian Flanagan: Weather Underground Organization

 On March 6, 1970, Diana Oughton, Terry Robbins, and Ted Gold, members of Weatherman died in a Greenwich Village townhouse explosion when a nail bomb detonated after members purchased two 50-pound cases of dynamite.
 It was explained later that the bombs were to be detonated at a non-commissioned officers' dance at Fort Dix.
 In an interview, Flanagan suggested that he helped one Weatherman member, Kathy Boudin, who later served 22 years in prison for felony murder and robbery, flee New York City after police investigations placed her in the townhouse during the time of the explosion.
 Following the townhouse deaths, many members of Weatherman went into hiding, forming Weather Underground Organization, said to be responsible for a series of bombings of US state and federal buildings between 1970 and 1975.

 In the documentary film The Weather Underground, Flanagan admits to participating in Weather's bombings during the 1970s.
 During a memorable moment in the film, Flanagan states, "When you feel you have right on your side, you can do some horrific things".
 After resurfacing from the underground, Flanagan joined the Prairie Fire Organizing Committee, the above-ground wing of Weather Underground Organization.
-Like many members of the Weather Underground Organization, Flanagan was never jailed for his involvement due to the illegal evidence-gathering tactics of the FBI's COINTELPRO program.